mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

 In previous tutorials we used the ``sunbeam configure`` command to configure the *demo* project for sample usage.
 In the following steps we're going to see how this process looks like in detail under the hood.

 We will use OpenStack client for this purpose.
 However, all those actions can also be executed through the dashboard.
 We will also use *myuser* user's credentials.
-However, all those actiocns could also be performed by the *admin* user.
+However, all those actions could also be performed by the *admin* user.

 Create a key pair
 -----------------